chriskpeterson/vuepress2/docs/synergy.md

 ### 3b.
 Create a logical interconnect group

-One or more logical interconnect groups are associated with an enclosure group and are used to define the logical interconnect configuration for every enclosure that is using that enclosure group.
+One or more logical interconnect groups are associated with an enclosure group.
+Logical interconnect groups define the logical interconnect configuration for every enclosure in the enclosure group.

 To create a logical interconnect group, select **OneView** > **NETWORKING** > **Logical Interconnect group**.